-Now for the less good news… in my last update to you I told you about the Maps, Charts and Diagrams we were including in the book.
-I also mentioned how we were working hard to ensure consistency in adapting the JPS English translation and making it our own, by manually “hebraicizing” hundreds of names (Solomon to Shlomo) and places (Jerusalem to Yerushalayim) to make our translation the most authentic and “Israel-focused” as possible.
+Now for the less good news… in my last update, I told you about the Maps, Charts and Diagrams we included in the book.
+I also mentioned how we were working hard to ensure consistency in adapting the JPS English translation and making it our own, by manually “Hebraicizing” hundreds of names (Solomon to Shlomo) and places (Jerusalem to Yerushalayim) to make our translation the most authentic and “Israel-focused” as possible.

 Well, in that process, we noticed something very surprising.
 Something that might be entirely FASCINATING to bible-translation aficionados, but was extremely FRUSTRATING to our editorial team at The Israel Bible.

 What did we notice?
 That the scholars at the Jewish Publication Society who produced the best English Tanakh translation available today, made some pretty creative decisions when translating the bible from Hebrew to English.
 While many times they translated words in a different order from the original Hebrew, we were shocked to see they rearranged entire verses “for clarity” so that the order of the translation of Ezekiel 24 is 21, 24, 22, 23, 25!